Encoding a magic state with beyond break-even fidelity

 We can perform all of the aforementioned measurements, $S^X$, $\overline{W}$ and $S^Z$, on the heavy-hexagon lattice geometry~\cite{Chamberland2020topological}.
 We show one such setup in Fig.~\ref{fig:flag_circuit}.
-Essential to the fault-tolerant procedure are flag fault-tolerant readout circuits~\cite{Chao2018quantum,Chamberland2020topological, Chen2022calibrated, Sundaresan2022matching}, that identify errors that occur during the parity measurement.
+The circuit is fault-tolerant in the sense that a Pauli error introduced by a circuit element, on the support of the circuit element, is always detected by a flag qubit or a stabilizer measurement.
+The verification of this is detailed in Methods~\ref{app:error}.

 We therefore present a sequence of measurements that prepare the input magic state and, in tandem, identifies a single error that may have occurred during the preparation procedure.
 We show the sequence in Fig.~\ref{fig:overview} and describe its function in the figure caption.
-As we can detect a single error, we expect the infidelity of the output state to be $\mathcal{O}(\epsilon^2)$ where $\epsilon$ is the error rate of a single operation of the preparation circuit.
+As we can detect a single error, we expect the infidelity of the output state to be $\mathcal{O}(\epsilon^2)$.
 We compare our error-suppressed magic-state preparation scheme to a standard scheme for encoding a two-qubit magic state, as well as a circuit that prepares the magic state on two physical qubits.
-Both of these schemes are described in Appendix~\ref{App:StandardPrep}.
+Both of these schemes are described in Methods~\ref{App:StandardPrep}.

 We verify our state preparation schemes by performing two variants of quantum state tomography to reconstruct the logical state.
 The first method uses fault-tolerant circuits that directly measure the logical operators, we refer to this novel tomographical method as ‘logical tomography’.
 For the second method, which we refer to as ‘physical tomography’, we perform standard state tomography on the full state of the four data qubits of the system and then project the reconstructed state into the logical subspace.
 Logical tomography with the four-qubit code is summarized in Fig.~\ref{fig:overview}(b)-(c).
-All of our logical tomography circuits can tolerate a single error at the readout stage, by repeating the measurement of logical operators, and by comparing measurement outcomes to earlier readings of stabilizers.
+All of our logical tomography circuits can tolerate a single error at the readout stage, by repeating the measurement of logical operators, and by comparing measurement outcomes to earlier readings of stabilizer measurements.